rickellis/Arch-Linux-Install-Guide/README.md

 ## Reboot

 You should now have a working Arch Linux installation.
-It doesn't have a desktop environtment or any applications yet, but the base installation is done.
+It doesn't have a desktop environment or any applications yet, but the base installation is done.
 You can now reboot and remove the USB drive:

     unmount -R /mnt